 The Unit provides a high level of education and training for all levels of staff.
 An in-house programme 'Nephrology and Renal Transplantation' has been developed for junior staff on the Renal and Transplant Units.
 Two modules are accredited through Napier University, contibuting to a BSc.
 The first is a 15 week Theory module, which is combined with clinical work.
 Assessment includes an essay.
 The second module of 48 weeks is practical, involving rotation through all areas of the unit, and assessed in clinically defined competencies.
 The Edinburgh Critical Care Course is run within the NHS Trust in two modules.
 The first is an update on critical care, lasting 6 months.
 It is followed by six-week placements in three of six critical care areas within the trust, followed by 12 weeks in the home unit with study days and an elective placement (often overseas) to study an area in detail.
 This is accredited by NHS Education for Scotland and leads to a Certificate in Critical Care Nursing, but is also accredited through Edinburgh University and can contribute to an MSc.
 For more information on training opportunities contact email@example.com

 Nursing vacancies are advertised in various ways but some at least are available via the SHOW website - click for further information.

 We are fortunate to have exceptional support from technicians, dietitians, pharmacists and social workers with specific responsibility for the Unit.
-Some of these are described on other pages.

 Edinburgh has a leading research-based university, and its medical school is among the highest ranking in research record and in competitiveness for entry in the UK.
 This is supported by a very strong tradition of supporting medical education at the highest levels in Edinburgh.
 Many historically famous physicians have been trained in Edinburgh, and several major textbooks still come from Edinburgh.
 More information is provided on other pages.